 magazine.
 It's given to one public garden each year which best exemplifies

-the highest standards of horticultural practices and has show a commitment
+the highest standards of horticultural practices and has shown a commitment

 to supporting and demonstrating the best gardening practices.